openUC2/UC2-GIT/APPLICATIONS/APP_POL_Crossed_Polarizers/Readme.md

 <p align="center">
 <img src="./IMAGES/crossed_polarizer.gif"
-width="450">
+width="400">
 </p>

 ## New Ideas
-We are open to new idea source (dad joke about open-source project :neutral_face: ).
-Just open a new issue and spread your idea!
+We are open to new ideas.
+Please contribute the project freely, this place is a free country which is built by codes and machines :robot: